-Estradiol is tested because too much of it, relative to testosterone levels, suppresses testosterone receptors in target tissues and eventually leads to feminizing effects in men, such as breast enlargement.
-In healthy young men, testosterone is at its highest level and estradiol is very low.
+Estradiol is tested because too much of it, relative to testosterone levels, suppresses testosterone receptors in target tissues and eventually leads to feminising effects in men, such as breast enlargement.
+In healthy young men, testosterone is at its highest level, and estradiol is very low.
 However, as men age, this shifts to a higher estradiol/testosterone ratio.
 Even if testosterone levels are normal, symptoms can indicate functional testosterone deficiency because of the effects of higher than normal estradiol levels.
 There are several mechanisms by which relative levels of estradiol and testosterone can change.
 Weight gain, whether or not this results from low testosterone, results in increased production of aromatase in fat cells, which converts testosterone to estradiol.
 Rising estradiol levels also cause the liver to produce more SHBG, which has a greater affinity for testosterone than estradiol.
 This acts to suppress further the amount of circulating free testosterone.
 Estradiol also decreases luteinizing hormone (LH) production by negative feedback on the pituitary gland, which in turn acts to decrease testicular testosterone production.
-High estradiol levels can be controlled by weight reduction to decrease the amount of aromatase-producing adipose tissue.
+High estradiol levels can be controlled by weight reduction to reduce the amount of aromatase-producing adipose tissue.
 There are nutritional and pharmaceutical approaches to aromatase inhibition.

 Testosterone is the primary indicator of male hypogonadism and andropause.
 Many things can contribute to low testosterone levels, including high cortisol levels and high estrogen levels, as described above.
-Testosterone production in the testes is controlled by the hypothalamic-pituitary-testicular axis, and so dysfunctions of the hypothalamus or pituitary can affect levels, as well as the negative feedback effect of estradiol on LH levels to suppress testosterone production.
+Testosterone production in the testes is controlled by the hypothalamic-pituitary-testicular axis, and so dysfunctions of the hypothalamus or pituitary can affect levels, as well as the negative feedback effect of estradiol on LH levels to suppress testosterone production

-PSA is a measure of prostate health and high levels can indicate the presence of BPH or advancing prostate cancer.
+PSA is a measure of prostate health, and high levels can indicate the presence of BPH or advancing prostate cancer.
 As prostate cells start to become crowded, they produce PSA, which acts to suppress angiogenesis and therefore reduce the blood supply to the surrounding tissue to prevent it from further growth.
 High levels are therefore seen only as a result of growth that is fairly rapid.
 It is important to test PSA levels prior to starting testosterone therapy, as a sharp increase in PSA can indicate prostate problems.